A Heritage Reclaimed

 We believe that engaged residents can turn the region’s assets into opportunities that result in an economically stable, unified constellation of remote, rural, welcoming communities that attract and retain people of all ages to live, work, visit and play.

-Investing in People and Assets
+Investing In People and Assets

-Rural communities defined by landscape and united through heritage
+rural communities defined by landscape and united through heritage

 The citizen-designated Maine planning region includes the towns of Amity, Danforth, Haynesville, Orient and Weston; the plantations of Drew, Glenwood and Reed including the Village of Wytopitlock; the Unorganized Townships of Bancroft, Brookton, Forest City and Forest.